 The test involves only normal urination.
 There is no discomfort.

-Your doctor may order this test to see if your kidneys are working properly.
-It may also be ordered to check for certain conditions such as kidney infections,
+Your provider may order this test to see if your kidneys are working properly.
+It may also be ordered to check for certain conditions, such as:

 Abnormal results may include:

-are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome
+Fatty casts are seen in people who have lipids in urine.
+This is most often a complication of nephrotic syndrome.

 Granular casts are a sign of many types of kidney diseases.

-Red blood cell casts are a sign of bleeding into the kidney.
+Red blood cell casts mean there is a microscopic amount of bleeding from the kidney.
 They are seen in many kidney diseases.